 - Joy of Prairie and Gardens- adorned with flowers

-Coin Throwing- Why and What Happens to the Money?
+Coin Throwing in Trevi Fountain- Why and What Happens to the Money?

 When I travel, I like to do all the fun little rituals that promise everything from good luck to falling in love.
 So like custom dictates, I turned my back to the water and using my right hand, tossed a coin over my left shoulder.
 There…now I guaranteed my return to Rome!
 Legend holds, that if you toss in a second coin you’ll fall in love with an Italian.
 I’ve even heard that throwing in three coins means you will marry an Italian.

 With all that coin tossing, there is a lot of money that ends up in the fountain!
 Every night about 3,000 Euros are swept up from the bottom of the basin.
-The money is donated to Caritas, a catholic charity, who uses the money to provide services for needy families in Rome.
-Some of the money is used to subsidize a low cost supermarket.
+The money is donated to Caritas, a catholic charity, who uses the money to provide services for families in need in Rome.
+Some of the money has been used to subsidize a low cost supermarket.

 Italian fashion company Fendi, announced in January 2013 that it would fund a 2.2 millon Euro restoration of Trevi Fountain.
 The 17 month project wrapped up in late 2015 and was the most thorough restoration in the fountain’s history.
 The facade and statues were cleaned, the gilded Latin inscriptions replaced, new pumps were installed and the basin waterproofed.